Understanding and Resolving WordPress Multisite Issues

 Managing Themes and Plugins in WordPress Multisite

-After installation, plugins can be network-activated to be available across all sites or selectively activated per site by the super admin.
-Super admins control which themes are available to site admins by enabling them for the entire network or for specific sites, and they can set a default theme for new sites using the ‘WP_DEFAULT_THEME’ constant.
+Super admins control which themes are available to site admins by enabling them for the entire network or for specific sites.
+They can also set a default theme for new sites using the ‘WP_DEFAULT_THEME’ constant.

 For any further theme customization, themes must have options enabled by the developer, which need to be permitted by the super admin for site admins to make customizations.